lynnfaraday/aresmush.com/tutorials/config/website.md

 You can upload new versions on the website.

-1. Select Directory -> Files.
+1. Go to Directory -> Files.
-2. Upload new versions for any files in the `theme_images` folder.
-This folder is locked to admins.
-3. Be sure to check the 'overwrite' box to overwrite the existing version.
+2. Select the `theme_images` directory.
+3. Select an image you wish to change.
+4. Select "Upload Files".
+5. Browse to find your new image on your PC.
+6. Make sure that the file is named **exactly the same** as the original (e.g. background.png) and the "**Overwrite**" box is checked.
+7. Click the upload button.

 {% note %}
-Some browsers (notably Chrome) are stubborn about reloading theme images right away.
-You may need to clear your image cache or try viewing it in private/incognito mode to see your images right after you've uploaded them.
+Some browsers (notably Chrome) are stubborn about reloading theme images right away due to image caching.
+Try viewing it in private/incognito mode to see your new images.
 {% endnote %}

 You can use [Custom CSS](#custom-css-style), explained below, to change which images are used in each section.
 For example, if you want to use different backgrounds for the profile and log pages, or a JPG instead of a PNG for the title background.